-Establishing trust-based relationships with elderly clients is very important from nurses' point of view (11, 45).
-Showing attention and respect for older people, treating them as human beings not as objects or children, being happy with them and their relatives when meeting them and spending time with them, and being responsive to the relatives are among the actions which lead to gaining older patients’ and their relatives’ trust and confidence. .
-Gaining patients’ confidence to get life stories, interests, habits, and values, and providing person-centered care are essential (11, 7, 9, 22, 45, 39).
+Establishing trust-based relationships with older patients is very important from nurses' point of view (12, 37).
+Showing attention and respect for older people, treating them as human beings not as objects or children, being happy with them and their relatives when meeting them and spending time with them, and being responsive to the relatives are among the actions which lead to gaining older patients and their relatives’ trust and confidence.
+Gaining patients’ confidence to get life stories, interests, habits, and values, and providing person-centered care are essential (12, 4, 6, 22, 37, 30).
 Honesty is an important ethical value in care.
 Patients expect honesty from the staff in health care.
-Existing facts about the disease, health status, treatment options, and their positive and negative outcomes should be honestly presented to patients (7, 33).
+Existing facts about the disease, health status, treatment options, and their positive and negative outcomes should be honestly presented to patients (4, 35).
 Mezey & Mitty consider honest response as a right of older patients (22).

 Empathy is the ability to put yourself in place of others and to understand their feelings and experiences.
-Paying attention to the needs and values of the elderly specifically in dementia patients requires empathy and sensitivity to nonverbal language (24, 32, 41).
-According to Tranvag et al., knowledge and empathy together help professional caregivers to attribute unintended behaviors such as aggression in patients with dementia to their disease. .
-(25.)Compassion is possible through attention and efforts to solve the patient’s problems, pain and suffering (22, 27).
-Compassion requires professional knowledge aboutpatient’s needs, and knowing the individual sufficiently.(3, 7, 29)..
+Paying attention to the needs and values of older adults specifically in dementia patients requires empathy and sensitivity to nonverbal language (33, 23, 32).
+According to Tranvag et al., knowledge and empathy together help professional caregivers to attribute unintended behaviors such as aggression in patients with dementia to their disease (21).Compassion is possible through attention and efforts to solve the patient’s problems, pain and suffering (22, 19).
+Compassion requires professional knowledge about the patient’s needs, and knowing the individual sufficiently (6, 4, 38).
 Getting attention and affection is a human need, which is particularly highlighted in older age.
-Kindness, behavior warmth, showing friendship, smiling, sitting next to the older person and pressing his or her hands, and kneeling in front of the patient in a friendly way were among the behaviors indicative of warmth and kindness (7, 5, 6, 35, 41).
+Kindness, behavior warmth, showing friendship, smiling, sitting next to the older person and pressing his or her hands, and kneeling in front of the patient in a friendly way were among the behaviors indicative of warmth and kindness (4, 15, 3, 25, 32).

 It goes without saying that interacting with older people requires patience.
-Physical problems, slowness of movements, and memory and language problems are some of the factors in the elderly that necessitate patience and tolerance in elderly care.
-Patience in listening, not hurrying while providing care, and giving opportunityfor comments and discussions on everyday issues are among the examples of patience in elderly care (20, 9, 7).
-Patience and tolerance in elderly care make an older person think that his or her existence is important for the nurses (7).
+Physical problems, slowness of movements, and memory and language problems are some of the factors in older adults that necessitate patience and tolerance in aged care.
+Patience in listening, not hurrying while providing care, and giving opportunityfor comments and discussions on everyday issues are among the examples of patience in aged care (16, 6, 4).
+Patience and tolerance in agedcare make an older person think that his or her existence is important for the nurses (4).

 Justice

-Justice in care refers to valuing humans equally, not discriminating against them in care, and trying to gain their rights as human beings? تلاش برای احقاق حقوق انسانی آنهاست.
+Justice in care refers to valuing humans equally, not discriminating against them in care, and trying to preserve their human rights.
 Older people similar to other age groups have equal rights in receiving treatment and care facilities, and the staff must provide medical and care services to them regardless of their age, culture, religion, and medical conditions.
-Justice as an ethical value has been reported in the statements of older people and professional staff (3, 28, 32).
+Justice as an ethical value has been reported in the statements of older people and professional staff (17, 20, 23).

 Encouraging participation